The MSI GeForce GTX 1060 6GB Gaming X is a mid-range graphics card with connections for DisplayPort, HDMI and DVI.

 Pro Best performance for the price

-The MSI GeForce GTX 1060 Gaming X has achieved a Firestrike score of 12010, one of the highest as far as GTX 1060 cards go and the for that price it's more powerful than some other, more expensive cards on the market.
+The MSI GeForce GTX 1060 Gaming X has achieved a Firestrike score of 12010, one of the highest as far as GTX 1060 cards go.
+For that price it's more powerful than some other, more expensive cards on the market.

 Pro Quietest GTX 1060 when under a full load